 2. Become Best Friends with Resale Sites

 If you’re looking for luxury at a discount, The Real Real will become your best friend.
 Everything is gently used and guaranteed authentic, and you can pick up designer duds for a fraction of the normal price.
 (And remember #1–I see 20% codes for The Real Real all the time!)
 I also stalk FB Resale groups.
 These can be a little iffy, but if you know how to authenticate your designers, you can nab gorgeous things for pennies.
 (Okay, not pennies, but you know what I mean.)

 When I sold my first book, I decided to reward myself with the bag of my dreams–a Louis Vuitton Neverfull GM.
-Those puppies retail for around $1300, but through a FB Luxury Resale site, I found a little old lady selling hers for $800–used once.
-I ended up going to her house, where she showed me her entire designer bag collection, and then told me stories about how she used to shop in Paris and Milan to get the limited editions.
-When I was bummed she couldn’t find the dustbag for it, she sent her husband to the Louis Vuitton store nearby, and they hand delivered a new dustbag along with a massive shopping bag.
+Those puppies retail for around $1300, but through an FB Luxury Resale site, I found a little old lady selling hers for $800–used once.
+I ended up going to her house, where she showed me her entire designer bag collection and then told me stories about how she used to shop in Paris and Milan to get the limited editions.
+When I was bummed she couldn’t find the dust bag for it, she sent her husband to the Louis Vuitton store nearby, and they hand-delivered a new dustbag along with a massive shopping bag.
 It was kind of like having the designer shopping experience–with none of the snobby shopgirls.

 3. Find All The Coupon Codes!